gamesbook/protograf/README.md

 > "[Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash)", Neal Stephenson, 1992.

 As always, with Python, you are building "on the shoulders of giants".
-In this case, the [](https://pymupdf.io/) library provides all of the core infrastructure used to do the underlying graphics processing, PDF file creation and images exports; __protograf__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.
+In this case, the [pyMuPDF](https://pymupdf.io/) library provides all of the core infrastructure used to do the underlying graphics processing, PDF file creation and images exports; __protograf__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.

 Earlier versions of  __protograf__  used the *ReportLab PDF Toolkit*, which is also a very powerful library for supporting this type of application.
-Internal terminology, such as `shapes`, was developed before the adoption of *pyMuPDF*.
+Internal terminology, such as `shapes`, was developed before the adoption of *pyMuPDF* and it is coincidental that these are similar!

 Additional libraries in use include:

-* `svglib` https://pypi.org/project/svglib/ - support for drawing SVG images
+* `cairoSVG` https://pypi.org/project/cairosvg/ - support for drawing SVG images
 * `bgg-api` https://pypi.org/project/bgg-api/ - support for access to the
   [BoardGameGeek](https://boardgamegeek.com) API
 * `xlrd` https://pypi.org/project/xlrd/ - support for access to Excel `.xls` files